-Although the product comes in plastic body, the manufacturer has made sure to use only quality products.
+Although the product comes in a plastic body, the manufacturer has made sure to use only quality products.
 No matter for how long you keep it on, the enclosure will never get uncomfortably hot.

 There are two quartz/halogen tubes on this heater and each of them consumes 500 Watts of electricity.
-Two switches at bottom-right side give users separate controls for both tubes, which is really impressive as it will help customers save electricity by only using one tube in case of moderate winters.
+Two switches at the bottom-right side give users separate controls for both tubes, which is really impressive as it will help customers save electricity by only using one tube in case of moderate winters.

 This Bajaj heater is a perfect solution for rooms that are up to 400 sq. ft. in size.
 It offers powerful heating and can warm a room up within minutes.

-One issue I would like to talk about is of the reflective sheet.
+One issue I would like to talk about is the reflective sheet.
 It is not good at resisting high temperatures and will damage over time.

 |Power Consumption||1000 Watts|